john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ###### The Algorithm:

-1) create a solution for each starting position
+1) create a possible solution for each neighbor of the starting position
-2) loop through each solution, and find the neighbors of the last element
+2) find the neighbors of the last element in each solution, branches create new solutions
+3) repeat step 2 until you reach the end
-3) The first solution to reach the end wins.
+4) The first solution to reach the end wins.

 ###### Results